lamhoangtung/dummy-libtorch/README.md

 # Dummy libtorch model

-This repo is used to reproduce a bug in libtorch 1.8.0
+This repo is used to reproduce a [bug #53350](https://github.com/pytorch/pytorch/issues/53350) in libtorch 1.8.0

 How to use it